Office of Student Financial Services

 Steps to Apply for Financial Aid at IUSM

 The FAFSA is required of all medical students applying for financial aid.
 The application is located at www.studentaid.gov.
-It establishes a record in the university system and allows for communication between the university and the federal systems about your eligibility for financial aid.
+It establishes a financial-aid record in the university system and allows for communication between the university and the federal systems about your eligibility for financial aid.
 Applying for financial aid at IUSM includes federal loans through the Direct Loan (DL) Federal (Unsubsidized) Stafford Loans, the DL Federal Graduate PLUS Loan, and any scholarships.

-The FAFSA is to be completed each year.
-The FAFSA for the next academic year becomes available every October 1 of the current year.
+The FAFSA is completed each year and becomes available in the fall semester.
 There is not a specific FAFSA deadline for medical students, but rather a target date of April 1 is encouraged so that you are receiving information in a timely manner from us.

 We encourage you to also explore Financial Information, Resources, Services and Tools (FIRST), a resource to help you in your financial planning created by the Association of American Medical Colleges.
 We hope that as you interact with us, you have a much clearer understanding of what we are able to provide for you in your medical education years.